-• Public Participation (for TIP, MTP, other planning activities)
+Public Participation (for TIP, MTP, other planning activities)

-- Public participation activities including in-person and virtual public events over the internet, online maps, and Zoom meetings - Updates to the SKATS section of the MWVCOG website - Use of the SKATS Public Participation Plan (Adopted in November 2021) - Title VI activities, and Title VI and Public Participation Accomplishment Report - Title VI update by November 2023
+- Public participation activities including in-person and virtual public events over the internet, online maps, and Zoom meetings. - Updates to the SKATS section of the MWVCOG website. - Update to the SKATS Public Participation Plan (tTo be adopted by November 2025 including a 45-day public comment period) and the Consultation Process document (also to be adopted in 2025 with a 30-day public comment period). - Title VI activities, and the annual Title VI and Public Participation Accomplishment Report

-• TIP Development and Maintenance
+TIP Development and Maintenance

-- Use of the new e-TIP (a new cloud-based database system co-developed for the SKATS, Central Lane, and Metro MPOs in 2022 for better tracking TIP projects). - Coordination with ODOT on STIP amendments and ODOT's Financial Plan - "Annual Listing of Federally Obligated Transportation Projects" (federally required report by SKATS report posted on the MWVCOG website
+- Use of the new e-TIP (a new cloud-based database system co-developed for the SKATS, Central Lane, and Metro MPOs in 2022 and 2023 for better tracking of TIP projects). - Coordination with ODOT on STIP amendments and ODOT's Financial Plan. - "Annual Listing of Federally Obligated Transportation Projects" (federally required report by SKATS posted on the MWVCOG website)2.